crawl/crawl/crawl-ref/docs/crawl_manual.rst

 There are many ailments or enchantments that can temporarily befall you.
 These are noted in the stats area below the experience line.
-Many of them are self-explanatory, like Pois or Slow.
+Many of them are self-explanatory, like Pois or Hungry.
 Many others, however, can be subtle, and their effects can be examined by pressing '?/T' and searching for the name of status effect.

 Monsters within your field of vision are listed on a special panel, the monster list.
 Single monsters also get indicators of their health status in the form of a coloured box, and also on effects they enjoy or suffer from.
-If there are many monsters in view, the extended monster list can be displayed with 'Ctrl-X'.
-Within target mode you can directly target single monsters by use of the monster list by using 'Ctrl-X'.
+Within target mode you can directly target single monsters by use of the monster list.
+Use 'Ctrl-L' to toggle this.

-Sometimes characters will be able to use special abilities, e.g. the Naga's ability to spit poison or the magical power to turn invisible granted by a scarf of invisibility.
+Sometimes characters will be able to use special abilities, e.g. the Naga's ability to spit poison or the magical power to fly granted by a ring.
 These are accessed through the 'a' command.

 ****************************************
 D. Exploring the dungeon